Documentation

 5. Click Install.

-The following success message will appear on the page:
+The following success message will be displayed:

 _10